sap-tutorials/Tutorials/tutorials/odata-dd-5-annotations/odata-dd-5-annotations.md

 ![OASIS OData TC - Vocabularies](oasis-vocabularies-toc.png)

-If we look at the XML representation in CSDL (i.e. EDMX) form, we see this:
+If we look at the XML representation of the "Capabilities" vocabulary in CSDL form, we see this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>